huggingface/transformers/examples/research_projects/xls_r/README.md

 - Memory efficient training:

-In case, you are getting out-of-memory erros on your GPU, we recommend to use [bitsandbytes](https://github.com/facebookresearch/bitsandbytes) to replace the native memory intensive Adam optimizer with the one of `bitsandbytes`.
+In case, you are getting out-of-memory errors on your GPU, we recommend to use [bitsandbytes](https://github.com/facebookresearch/bitsandbytes) to replace the native memory-intensive Adam optimizer with the one of `bitsandbytes`.
 You can simply run the script `./run_speech_recognition_ctc_bnb.py` provided in this folder that makes use of `bitsandbytes` instead of the official one.